-- Customers have the right to be forgotten – Once the law is enacted, consumers have the right to have their personal data removed from your systems.
-From an IT perspective, you must know where their data has landed for easy removal.
+- Customers have the right to be forgotten – Once the law is enacted, consumers have the right to have their personal information (PI) removed from your systems.
+From an IT perspective, you must know where their PI has landed for easy removal.

 - Data portability – This tenant gives the customer rights to transfer their personal data from one provider to another.